QCaudron/fieldday/_sources/detail/in_detail.md

 ## The setup

 Starting on Friday, we will take over a [field at South Seattle College](./location) and set up [transceivers, antennas, and plenty of other gear](./setup), operating 100% on emergency power.
 The goal is to replicate an emergency scenario where no mains power is available and everything has to be brought on-site, including the antennas.
 A handful of folk will be putting up tents, deploying antennas, setting up radios, configuring some infrastructure for a local area network, and preparing food.
-Want to help out?
-Fill out {{ our_short_survey }}.
+Want to help out? {{ registration_link }}

 ## The objective